 Deciding on how you’re going to price your goods or services as a small business is tough.
 Price too high, and you might be pricing out and putting off potential customers.
 Price too low, and customers might question the quality of what you've got to offer.
 Additionally, your profit margins might not be high enough to keep your business afloat.

 Definition of pricing in marketing

-The price of a product or service can have a significant impact on customers’ behaviour, and therefore pricing decisions are a crucial element of your business’ marketing strategy.
+The price of a product or service can have a significant impact on customers’ behavior, and therefore pricing decisions are a crucial element of your business’s marketing strategy.

 What are pricing strategies?

 Pricing strategies are the approaches that businesses use to set prices for their products or services.
 Using pricing strategies can help you to determine the best way to price your products or services depending on your goals and target market.